monome/docs/norns/help.md

 - press ENTER on `S4 Hostname`
 - press ENTER on `<ok>` and type in a new hostname for your norns device (no need to type `.local`
 - navigate down to `Finish` and press ENTER -- if asked to reboot, please do
-- the unit will restart after a few seconds
+- the unit will power down after a few seconds (contrary to the above step, it will not restart)

-Now, you'll be able to use your new hostname for maiden access (what once was `norns.local` will now be `your_unique_name.local`!) and your new password for ssh access!
+Now, you'll be able to use your new hostname for:

+- maiden access: what once was `norns.local` will now be `your_unique_name.local` (you can also use the device's IP address)
+- ssh alias: what was once `norns.local` will now be `your_unique_name.local` (you can also use the device's IP address)
+- hotspot: what was once the `norns` network will now be `your_unique_name`

 ### taking a screenshot {#png}